Phase III offensive: IV Corps

 On the night of 21–22 August VC units attacked 75 targets across IV Corps (South Vietnam).
-Of those attacks, 39 were attacks by fire and only 7 of the ground attacks involved more than a single company.
+Of those attacks, 39 were attacks by fire and only seven of the ground attacks involved more than a single company.
 At Bến Tre an assault by the 516th and 550th Battalions was repulsed by the ARVN.
 On 24 August, the 263rd and 514A Battalions assaulted a district headquarters in Mỹ Tho Province, but their mortar crews hit their own infantry when their mortar baseplates sank into swampy ground.

 Saigon

-On the night of 21–22 August, 22 122-mm. rockets hit Saigon, in the first such attack for 2 months.
+On the night of 21–22 August, 22 122-mm. rockets hit Saigon, in the first such attack for two months.
 17 civilians were killed and 69 wounded.
 One of the rockets hit the National Assembly building, causing severe damage.

-I Corps - Da Nang
+I Corps - Đà Nẵng

-On the night of 22–23 August PAVN and VC attacked 36 bases, towns and cities across I Corps mainly with rocket and mortar fire.
-A VC sapper attack on Landing Zone Bowman (15.49°N 108.427°E) in the Que Son Valley killed 5 U.S. and wounded 26 while the VC lost only 1 killed and 1 captured.
-In Da Nang a company from the R20 Battalion and a sapper platoon infiltrated Forward Operating Base 4, a compound just south of Marble Mountain Air Facility that contained a Military Assistance Command, Vietnam – Studies and Observations Group headquarters, several Special Forces teams and a MIKE Force company, killing 17 Special Forces soldiers (their largest one-day loss of the war) and wounding another 125 allied soldiers, 32 VC were killed.
+On the night of 22–23 August, PAVN and VC attacked 36 bases, towns and cities across I Corps mainly with rocket and mortar fire.
+A VC sapper attack on Landing Zone Bowman (15.49°N 108.427°E) in the Que Son Valley killed five US and wounded 26 while the VC lost only one killed and one captured.
+In Đà Nẵng, a company from the R20 Battalion and a sapper platoon infiltrated Forward Operating Base 4, a compound just south of Marble Mountain Air Facility that contained a Military Assistance Command, Vietnam – Studies and Observations Group headquarters, several Special Forces teams and a MIKE Force company, killing 17 Special Forces soldiers (their largest one-day loss of the war) and wounding another 125 allied soldiers, 32 VC were killed.

-At 01:00 on 23 August the VC V25 and T89 Battalions tried to capture the Cẩm Lệ Bridge, 2 km south of Da Nang Air Base to allow follow-on units to attack the city.
-A platoon of U.S. Marine Corps (USMC) Company D, 1st Military Police Battalion defended the bridge from their bunkers until they were relieved by the 1st Battalion, 27th Marines and ARVN Rangers.
-North of the bridge, a company from the VC 402nd Sapper Battalion tried to seize the Hòa Vang District but were held back by Regional Force units who were also reinforced by Marines and Rangers.
+At 01:00 on 23 August, the VC V25 and T89 Battalions tried to capture the Cẩm Lệ Bridge, 2 km south of Da Nang Air Base to allow follow-on units to attack the city.
+A platoon of US Marine Corps (USMC) Company D, 1st Military Police Battalion defended the bridge from their bunkers until they were relieved by the 1st Battalion, 27th Marines and ARVN Rangers.
+North of the bridge, a company from the VC 402nd Sapper Battalion tried to seize the Hòa Vang District, but were held back by Regional Force units who were also reinforced by Marines and Rangers.
 The 402nd Sappers fell back to the Cẩm Lệ Bridge, where they continued to fight for a further nine hours, but by late afternoon after air and artillery strikes they abandoned the position leaving 184 dead.